FastPictureViewer Codec Pack 2.2R3

 Screenshot: RAW Codec Pack in action on Windows 7

-Windows 7's built-in Photo Viewer learns new tricks (38 formats supported in total):
+Windows 7's built-in Photo Viewer learns new tricks (45+ additional file extensions supported in total):

 Screenshot: Windows 7 Photo Viewer displaying Nikon NEF file